-Published 17.10.2022.
+Published 19.01.2023.

 The Nibor Transparency Statement has been introduced with the purpose to provide users of Nibor with information about the data which the fixings of Nibor have been based on.
-The statement includes the Nibor Transparency model for the Nibor three months tenor, the tenor most widely used as interest rate reference in Norwegian kroner.
+The statement presents some key figures underlying the Nibor fixings, including the Nibor Transparency model for the Nibor three months tenor, the tenor most widely used as interest rate reference in Norwegian kroner.
 The model illustrates how various individual factors have contributed to the observed development in Nibor.